 In the Middle East, drinks known as the sharbat in Arabic, sharbate in Persian or serbet in Turkish had been popular for ages, Quinzio writes.
 They were made with sugar and water, citrus like lemons and sweet flowers, and in Persia, they were often served over ice or snow.

-Segan says Arabs brought their sharbats to Sicily when they conquered it in the tenth century.
-"And from those syrups, taking the snow from Mount Etna is Sicily, it evolved into sorbet, or sherbert in English," Segan says.
+Segan says Arabs brought their sharbat to Sicily when they conquered it in the 10th century.
+"And from those syrups, taking the snow from Mount Etna in Sicily, it evolved into sorbet, or sherbert in English," Segan says.

-Segan says cookbooks from the 1700s list dozens of floral flavors for iced treats – including rose, violet, lavender and vanilla, which seems to have been forever a popular flavor.
-Thomas Jefferson is credited with helping to popularize ice cream in America – he fell in love with the treat while serving as a minister in France and began serving it in the President's House (where our nation's leader lived when Philadelphia was the U.S. capital) after his inauguration.
-A recipe written in Jefferson's hand survives – it calls for two bottles of "good cream," six egg yolks and a half-pound of sugar.
+Segan says cookbooks from the 1700s list dozens of floral flavors for iced treats — including rose, violet, lavender and vanilla, which seems to have been forever a popular flavor.
+Thomas Jefferson is credited with helping to popularize ice cream in America — he fell in love with the treat while serving as a minister in France and began serving it in the President's House in Washington after his inauguration.
+A recipe written in Jefferson's hand survives — it calls for two bottles of "good cream," six egg yolks and a half-pound of sugar.

 In other words, tastes back then were quite adventurous.
 While we tend to think of savory takes like avocado ice cream as a thoroughly modern spin, "really, this idea of savory and sweet is very ancient," Segan says.
 "It has been done for centuries."